TransUnion Logo

 TransUnion Logo 2001

 In 2001, a new company logo was introduced, reflecting an updated vision of its activities.
-The design is based on two intersecting planes containing the letter “T.” One of the planes is depicted as a matrix of dots, resembling markers used for calculating credit scores.
+The design is based on two intersecting planes that contain the letter “T.” One of the planes is depicted as a matrix of dots, resembling markers used to calculate credit scores.
 This element illustrates the process of collecting, structuring, and processing data, enabling the company to create accurate and informative reports for brands.

 The intersection of the traditional letter with the digital design on the logo conveys the connection between the physical world and virtual space.
-This emphasizes how TransUnion collects, stores, and systematizes data, forming a comprehensive information base.
+This emphasizes how TransUnion collects, stores, and systematizes data to form a comprehensive information base.
 The matrix of dots demonstrates the impact of collected data on client decisions and actions.

 The color scheme, featuring green and pale brown tones, reflects parts of the company name displayed below the primary symbol.
 This combination enhances visual perception and makes the emblem cohesive, accurately conveying the organization’s data processing and analysis work.